g-l-i-t-c-h-o-r-s-e/mUhGuI/README.md

 Let your i m a g i n a t i o n run wild.
 It's kind of a hit and miss with which formats will work together, but you'll find that out.
 Some Codec combinations could actually deafen you, lower your shit.
-Some form glitchy melodies~ I've included a compiled version if you don't have or wan't to install AutoHotKey
+Some form glitchy melodies~ I've included a compiled version if you don't have or wan't to install AutoHotKey. pls hit me up if you have any ideas or issues :>

 Because I suck, I don't remember the exact combination for the first one, but check it out.